sjmeijer/i2c-temp-humidity/install_guide.md

 sudo /bin/systemctl start grafana-server
 ```

-Configure Grafana through the dashboard at `localhost:3000` (user/pw: admin/admin)
+Configure Grafana through the dashboard at `localhost:3000` (Login with user/pw: admin/admin)

-You can add an influx datasource using the following:
+Select a name, then choose type "InfluxDB".
+The influx datasource should be configured using the following:
 ```
 url: http://localhost:8086
 access:proxy